mkarneim/pojobuilder/README.md

 The generated builder provides

-* a fluent interface for specifying values for the POJO's attributes
+* a fluent interface for specifying values for the POJO's properties
 * and a "build()" method for creating a new POJO instance with these values.